reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

   - Endpoint objects include functions for initating requests, generating result selectors, and matching request action objects
 - **Responses can be transformed in different ways as needed**
   - Endpoints can define a `transformResponse` callback to modify the data before caching
-  - Hooks can be given a `selectFromResponse` option to extract/transform data
+  - Hooks can be given a `selectFromResult` option to extract/transform data
   - Components can read an entire value and transform with `useMemo`
 - **RTK Query has advanced options for manipulating cached data for better user experience**
   - The `onQueryStarted` lifecycle can be used for optimistic updates by updating cache immediately before a request returns